fuhaitao95/DRLM/README.md

-# DRLM: A robust drug representation learning method and its applications
+# DRLM: a robust drug representation learning method and its applications

 ## 1 Introduction